Ting Cui: 2019–20 season

-2020–2021 season
+2020–21 season

 Cui switched coaches from Tom Zakrajsek to Natalia Linichuk in Newark, Delaware during the offseason.
 She did not compete at either 2020 Skate America or the 2021 U.S. Championships.
+Cui struggled with continuing ankle issues and developed an eating disorder that hampered her recovery, though a skating friend helped her to begin improving her mental health.

-While appearing on Polina Edmunds's podcast, on an episode that was released in February 2021, Cui said she was training in Lake Placid, New York with Paul Wylie and was still recovering from her injury.
+While appearing on Polina Edmunds's podcast, on an episode that was released in February 2021, Cui said she was training in Lake Placid, New York, with Paul Wylie and was still recovering from her injury.
 She said she was working on getting her triples consistent and looking to return and compete for the next season.
 Cui also said her coaching situation for the upcoming season would be dependent upon several factors, including where she decided to attend college.
+Roland Burghart would eventually become her new coach.

+During the following season, Cui would only appear at small domestic events.
+She considered ending her competitive career after she entered college, but she continued to skate for fun and eventually decided to return to competitive training.

+2022–23 season

+Competing at the 2023 Eastern Sectional Championships in early November, Cui would win the silver medal, which allowed her to qualify for the U.S. Championships.

+Although assigned to compete at the 2023 Winter World University Games, she would withdraw following a nineteenth-place short program due to illness.
+Shortly following the event, Cui competed at the 2023 U.S. Championships, where she finished in twelfth place.

+2023–24 season

+Competing at the 2024 Eastern Sectional Championships, Cui won the bronze medal.

+2024–25 season

+During the summer, Tatiana Malinina and Roman Skorniakov became her head coaches; due to the distance between their rink and Cui's college, they coached her virtually when she was at school.

+Cui began the season by competing at the 2025 Eastern Sectional Championships, where she won the gold medal, thus qualifying for the 2025 U.S. Championships.
+She ultimately placed seventeenth at the latter event.

+In May 2025, she underwent surgery to treat a longtime ankle injury.